 At nucera, we reached IPO readiness and it goes without saying further decision of a potential IPO depends on developments of the capital markets.
 At Marine Systems, we required the shipyard, Wismar and there we could capitalize on a growing project funnel and expand their strategic option room for possible stand-alone solution or consolidation.

-On the performance side, I already pointed out the highlights in the previous cause of the presentation, reached our performance milestones sequentially, progress in our [indiscernible] structural measures and significantly stepped up in earnings and free cash flow before M&A and further strengthened our balance sheet.
+On the performance side, I already pointed out the highlights in the previous cause of the presentation, reached our performance milestones sequentially, progress in our defined restructuring measures and significantly stepped up in earnings and free cash flow before M&A and further strengthened our balance sheet.

 In the last fiscal year, there were exceptionally many and strong external influences.
 The post-pandemic situation and particularly the war in Ukraine, including its consequences were major factors influencing businesses and markets as a whole.
 The short-term economic consequences are above all, sharply increased energy and material costs and the threat of further supply bottlenecks in the already tight global supply chain.
 However, with the transformation of thyssenkrupp, we have created the conditions of our businesses to withstand such external disruptions, comparatively well, so far.

 Stringent management actions at all businesses were taken off early on to tackle challenges and also capture opportunities where possible and for example, as a direct impact of the board, we also are confronted with uncertainty on natural gas supply.
-Though only accounting for 10% of the energy consumed in the group, gas is clearly a crucial topic of the [indiscernible] segment.
-So the management teams took early actions and have defined action plans with different scenarios of potential gas shortages, to ensure that the operations can be maintained most efficiently and damages [indiscernible] aggregates avoided.
+Though only accounting for 10% of the energy consumed in the group, gas is clearly a crucial topic also for our Steel segment.
+So the management teams took early actions and have defined action plans with different scenarios of potential gas shortages, to ensure that the operations can be maintained most efficiently and damages of our aggregates avoided.

 The development of energy prices clearly have an impact on the momentum of our performance progress, particularly, if we consider that related costs dramatically increased year-on-year.
 But in the medium and long-term, we also see opportunities for accelerated shift in industry towards green technologies in which thyssenkrupp can make an important contribution with its technologies and products, the areas of hydrogen, green chemical, renewable energies and immobility.
 At the same time, we are pursuing ambitious climate protection targets and optimizing our own energy and climate efficiency.
 Another example for stringent actions is that we as a Group were able to pass on the mentioned increased factor cost to the customers to a large extent.